Graph#

 Add linked edge.

-For mmodel, a group edge (u, v) allows u or v to be a list of nodes.
+For mmodel, a grouped edge (u, v) allows u or v to be a list of nodes.
 A grouped edge represents one or several nodes flowing into one node.

 - deepcopy()[source]#